kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

 #### `.annotations`

-NER in PDFs json responses have an additional layer of annotations.
+NER in PDFs annotations have an additional layer of annotations.
 See the [documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation#ner-in-pdfs) for more information.

 #### `.polys`